sumo6842/spring-jpa-practice/README.md

 EntityManager.createNamedQuery("Author.list-book");
 ```
   * Pros:
     * Named-queries are compile and validated when persistence unit is loaded, so compiled once only.
     * Centralize named-queries to make them easy maintains.
   * Cons:
     * It is always static
     * Dynamic sorting not supported
 #### Native queries

 ```
 entityManager.createNativevQuery("SELECT name, id FROM Athor");
 ```
 * Pros:
 	* In case query complex, jpa-generated SQL Statement aren't the most optimized using native more effective
 	* Native query allow using database vendor-specific features, some time those feature give us queried better performance
 * Cons: The portability is maybe restrict.

 #### Criteria Queries API:
-* programmatically-built, type-safe queries
+* programmatically-built, type-safe queries.
 ```
 var criteriaBuilder = getCriteriaBuilder();
 var tupleQuery = criteriaBuilder.createTupleQuery();